jncraton/flask-testing/readme.md

 Overview
 --------

-This repository demonstrate how [Flask](https://flask.palletsprojects.com/en/stable/) project could be structured and tested using [pytest](https://docs.pytest.org/en/stable/).
+This repository demonstrates how a [Flask](https://flask.palletsprojects.com/en/stable/) project could be structured and tested using [pytest](https://docs.pytest.org/en/stable/).

 Resources
 ---------